Don’t underestimate this rather plain looking cake. Easy to make this Sticky walnut cake is quite simply delicious!

 - Beat 125g (4oz) butter and 125g (4oz) sugar together until light and fluffy.
 Beat in 3 egg yolks.

-- Sift together 50g (2oz) flour, 2 tsp baking powder and 1 tsp each cinnamon and nutmeg into the bowl and mix to combine.
-Then stir in 4 tbsp brandy.
+- Sift together 50g (2oz) flour, 2 teaspoon baking powder and 1 teaspoon each cinnamon and nutmeg into the bowl and mix to combine.
+Then stir in 4 tablespoon brandy.

 - Whisk 3 egg whites until standing in soft peaks.
 Gently fold about one third of the walnuts followed by one third of egg whites into the creamed mixture.
 Repeat until all the walnuts and egg whites have been incorporated into the mixture